mohanbabu8393/100DaysOfMLCode/README.md

 # Day 14 - Naive Bayes Classifier

 continuing Day 14 with Naive Bayes classifier.
 Digging deeper into support vector machines and its concepts.

+# Day 15 - Digging Deeper into Numpy

+Continuing with the Numpy concepts.
+Found a online book and working more in Numpy.